rabejens/insta360-gpx-extract/README.md

 This, for example, builds a 64-bit Windows version.

+To quickly build all common versions, run `build.bat` or `build.sh` scripts.
+You will then find the framework-dependent version in `build/fw` and stand-alone runnable versions in the other sub directories of `build`.

 ## Using

 This program is command-line driven.
 The following options are understood: